-Burr, a Democratic-Republican, was Vice President of the United States (and President of the Senate) from 1801 to 1805.
+Burr was Vice President of the United States (and President of the Senate) and was a Democratic-Republican.
+He served from 1801 to 1805.

 From Dec 1791 to Mar 1797, Burr missed 52 of 217 roll call votes, which is 24.0%.
 This is worse than the median of 8.1% among the lifetime records of senators serving in Mar 1797.
 The chart below reports missed votes over time.

 |Dec 1795-Jan 1796||7||3||42.9%||74th|